benjaminion/upgrading-ethereum-book/src/book.md

 When a validator is slashed, several things happen immediately:
  - The validator is processed for exit via [`initiate_validator_exit()`](#initiate_validator_exit), so it joins the exit queue.
  - The validator is marked as slashed.
 This information is used when calculating rewards and penalties: while being exited, whatever it does, a slashed validator receives penalities as if it had failed to propose or attest, including the inactivity leak if applicable.
  - Normally, as part of the exit process, the `withdrawable_epoch` for a validator (the point at which a validator's stake is in principle unlocked) is set to [`MIN_VALIDATOR_WITHDRAWABILITY_DELAY`](/part3/config/configuration#min_validator_withdrawability_delay) epochs after it exits.
 When a validator is slashed, a much longer period of lock-up applies, namely [`EPOCHS_PER_SLASHINGS_VECTOR`](/part3/config/preset#epochs_per_slashings_vector).
 This is to allow a further, potentially much greater, slashing penalty [to be applied later](/part3/transition/epoch#slashings) once the chain knows how many validators have been slashed together around the same time.
-Strictly, this postponement of the withdrawable epoch is twice as long as required to apply the extra penalty, which is applied [half-way through](/part3/transition/epoch#slashings) the period.
+The postponement of the withdrawable epoch is twice as long as required to apply the extra penalty, which is applied [half-way through](/part3/transition/epoch#slashings) the period.
 This simply means that slashed validators continue to accrue attestation penalties for some 18 days longer than necessary.
 Treating slashed validators fairly is not a big priority for the protocol.
  - The effective balance of the validator is added to the accumulated effective balances of validators slashed this epoch, and stored in the circular list, `state.slashings`.
 This will later be used by the slashing penalty calculation mentioned in the previous point.
  - An initial "slap on the wrist" slashing penalty of the validator's effective balance (in Gwei) divided by the [`MIN_SLASHING_PENALTY_QUOTIENT_ALTAIR`](/part3/config/preset#min_slashing_penalty_quotient_altair) is applied.
 With current values, this is a maximum of 0.5 Ether, increased from 0.25 Ether in Phase&nbsp;0.
 The plan is to increase this to 1 Ether at The Merge.
  - The block proposer that included the slashing proof receives a reward.